 CofC students can study abroad for as little as one week during spring break, up to three months of the summer term or throughout the fall and spring semesters.
 From flying to the U.K. to watch soccer while learning about English football, to going on a hiking pilgrimage in Spain for one academic credit, the college’s opportunities abroad are unique and guaranteed to give more students the travel bug.
 Through the school-facilitated semester trips abroad, students can earn up to 15 credit hours and live with local families.
 Any financial aid a student has will apply like a normal semester for CofC’s faculty-led programs, and the CIE offers $1,500-$2,000 scholarships toward any kind of approved study abroad programs alongside five other college-funded study abroad scholarships.
 The school’s summer internship abroad programs in France and Germany, worth three to six credits, are available across various career fields in Berlin and Paris.
 The CIE sponsors an annual photo contest for study abroad students with cash awards, publishes student experience blogs and offers its own peer advisor internship on campus.

-11. Juniata College in Huntingdon, PA
+11. Juniata College in Huntingdon, Pennsylvania

 Points Awarded: 22